weewx/weewx/docs/README.txt

 Now includes a Redhat init.d script, contributed by Mark Jenks.
 Thanks, Mark!!

+Added rsync report type as an alternative to the existing FTP report.
+Another thanks to William Page!

 config_vp.py now returns the console version number if available (older consoles do not offer this).